ankaAR/bestiario5e/_creatures/unicorn.md

 ***Hooves.*** The unicorn makes one attack with its hooves.

-***Shimmering Shield (Costs 2 Actions).*** The unicorn creates a shimmering, magical field around itself or another creature it can see within 60 ft. of it.
+***Shimmering Shield (cuesta 2 acciones).*** The unicorn creates a shimmering, magical field around itself or another creature it can see within 60 ft. of it.
 The target gains a +2 bonus to AC until the end of the unicorn's next turn.

 ***Heal Self (Costs 3 Actions).*** The unicorn magically regains 11 (2d8 + 2) hit points.